Whistory

 Whistle Archaeology

-However, not a lot is spent describing boson pipes, as much was already established, having been in existence for hundreds of years.
-Circumferential is a term originated at the Whistle Gallery to describe bell and other whistles that use the entire perimeter of the ‘window’ tube edge or bell edge to create the whistle sound, rather than a section through a ‘window’.
+However not a lot is spent describing boatswain pipes whistle parts, as much was already established, having been in existence for hundreds of years.
+Circumferential is a reference originated at the Whistle Gallery to describe bell and other whistles that use the entire perimeter of the tube edge or bell to create the whistle sound, rather than a section through a single facing or multiple ‘windows’.

 Some useful terms often used: